filiph/gtag_analytics/README.md

 While analytics is important, you probably don't want it to break your whole app when something is wrong in the measurement code.
-And since calling out to `gtag` can go wrong for a number of reasons (forgotten tracking snippet in HTML, gtag not in time, etc.), this package provides a "keep on trucking" mode.
+And since calling out to `gtag` can go wrong for a number of reasons (forgotten tracking snippet in HTML, gtag not defined in time, etc.), this package provides a "keep on trucking" mode.

 You can ignore errors by constructing the `GoogleAnalytics` class like this: